IEEM Intellectual Property Law Programme 2018

 The event will cover the way in which intellectual property rights may create obstacles to legitimate trade.
 The WTO/TRIPS Agreement for the first time put intellectual property rights in the context of trade rules.
 The reason was that only a harmonised level of IP protection would ensure a level playing field in international trade, while on the other hand lacunae in the scope of IP protection would lead to trade distortions.
 On the other hand, it must be realised that territorial monopolies are already per se obstacles to trade.
 The TRIPS Agreement tries to strike a balance by ensuring “that measures and procedures to enforce intellectual property rights do not themselves become barriers to legitimate trade”.

 In the last 20 years, a number of controversial cases have arisen where intellectual property rights are conferred, used or enforced in a manner that arguably impede legitimate trade, both in the domestic and international context.

-8 November 2017 - HK IP Department, HK
+The Professional IP Update 2018: 7 November 2018 - HK IP Department, HK